 A punk fan to his core, Chris started to collect and sell these posters and flyers, always on the lookout for these snapshots of musical history.

-Posters in the UK
+Prints in the UK

 Lees realised that he wasn’t alone in his passion for posters and his hobby quickly grew into a thriving business operating six days a week, with stalls at Camden, Soho, and Portobello Road markets.